MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 # R Server 8.0 Installation Guide for Teradata Servers

-A newer version of R Server (Microsoft R Server 2016, version 8.0.5) is now available that's easier to install.
-See [Install Microsoft R Server 2016 on Teradata Servers](rserver-install-teradata-805.md) for more information.
+A newer version of R Server (Microsoft R Server 8.0.5) is now available that's easier to install.
+See [Install Microsoft R Server 8.0.5 on Teradata Servers](rserver-install-teradata-805.md) for more information.

 ## Quick Overview